altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 There wasn’t any movement from the fort, but they must be on guard too.<br/>
 "… Did they see through my plan?"<br/>
 "Really?"<br/>
-Seeing the frowning Altina, Regis shook his head:
+Seeing the frowning Altina, Regis shook his head:<br/>
 "… If that is the case, they won’t be increasing the patrols at sea.
 They would execute a more effective countermeasures.
 They didn’t realized the plan, but the enemy knew that I’m scheming something out at sea."<br/>
 That was probably their gut feeling.<br/>
 After all, if his opponent knew what his plan was, they wouldn’t be using such a method.<br/>